MLB Hall of Fame

 He was elected to the Baseball Hall of Fame in 1937, among the first class of inductees.

-Young's Awards and Records
+Young's Awards and Honors

 • World Series champion (1903)